How Personalized Medicine Can Create More Effective Treatments for Cancer

 Mimetas Is Leading the Way in Organ-on-a-Chip Modeling

-At Mimetas, OrganoPlate® technology accurately recreates cell, tissue and cancer models on 3D chips.
+Our OrganoPlate® technology accurately recreates cell, tissue, and cancer models on 3D tissue culture chips.
 Our aim is to speed up drug testing so clinicians can create individualized, effective treatments specifically targeted to a patient’s cancer.
 In fact, it's like a mini-drug screen for each individual patient, based on his own tumor cells.
-Also, our 3D culture technology enables scientists to recreate tumors in their microenvironments and study the interplay with vasculature and the immune system.
+Also, our 3D culture technology enables scientists to recreate tumors in their microenvironments and study the interplay between vasculature and the immune system.
 All leading to a better understanding of the effects of targeted drugs on individual tumors.

 Other Breakthroughs in Organ-on-a-Chip Research